bookofproofs/bookofproofs.github.io/README.md

 # bookofproofs.github.io

 This repository was created to enable collaborating on the <strong><span style='color:orange'>BookOf</span><span style='color:lightblue'>Proofs</span></strong> (<strong><span style='color:orange'>Bo</span><span style='color:lightblue'>P</span></strong>) site.
-Originally hosted at https://www.bookofproofs.org, it now moved to https://bookofproofs.github.io/.
+Originally hosted at https://www.bookofproofs.org, it is currently migrating to https://bookofproofs.github.io/.

 <strong><span style='color:orange'>Bo</span><span style='color:lightblue'>P</span></strong> derives the results of mathematics, physics, and computer sciences using the axiomatic method.
 If you are passionate about mathematics, theoretical physics, or (theoretical) computer science, we warmly welcome you to contribute to this site.